Asterism (typography)

 The asterism was originally used as a type of dinkus in typography, though increasingly rarely.
 It can also be used to mean "untitled" or author or title withheld – as seen, for example, in some editions of Album for the Young by composer Robert Schumann (№ 21, 26, and 30).

 In meteorology, an asterism in a station model plot indicates moderate snowfall.

-It is also used in generative artificial intelligence training, to mark separations in scene or source in a training dataset so that the evaluation model can recognize the transition between excerpts from different articles.

 Dinkus

 Asterisms used as dinkuses in the James Joyce novel Ulysses, the "Wandering Rocks" chapter, from the 1922 edition.
 The 1961 edition used a hollow white star (☆), and the 1984 edition used a row of three asterisks.

 A dinkus is a typographical device to divide text, such as at section breaks.
 Its purpose is to "indicate minor breaks in text", to call attention to a passage, or to separate sub-chapters in a book.
 An asterism used this way is thus a type of dinkus: nowadays this usage of the symbol is nearly obsolete.
 More commonly used dinkuses are three dots or three asterisks in a horizontal row.